-Cutting Claude Code's Initial Context Bloat — MCP, Skills, and Plugin Tactics
+Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

-Open a fresh Claude Code session, type "hi", and check /context.
-On a heavy power-user config (22+ MCP servers, 100+ skills, half a dozen plugins) the answer is sobering:
+Open a fresh Claude Code session, type "hi", and run /context.
+On a heavy power-user config (22+ MCP servers, 150+ skills, half a dozen plugins) the live window looks like this:

 - Messages: 13 tokens